akouz/HBus/README.md

     * 0xFC -	Medium priority message
     * 0xF0 -	High priority message

-CRC covers message content.
-Prefix and SOF exluded.
+CRC covers message content, Prefix and SOF exluded.
 Sender calculates CRC before byte-stuffing added to the message.
 Receiver calculates CRC after byte-stuffing removed from the received message.

 While debugging nodes, it is possible to transfer text messages duirng the pause from EOF to Prefix.
-In normal operation all debugging traffic should be switched off.
+In normal operation all debugging traffic should be disabled.

 ## Fields